build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 ## Things will go wrong: Rollback must be possible

-Even in applications that follow best practices in organizations ready to deploy on Fridays, in certain circumstances, there will be unexpected behavior in production, where the only option to re-establish operations will be to rollback the deployment.
+Even in applications that follow best practices in organizations ready to deploy on Fridays, in certain circumstances, there will be unexpected behavior in production, where the only option to re-establish operations will be to roll back the deployment.

-To reduce the deploy pain, the team must have this technical capacity well developed so that there is certainty that the reversal of the release will not cause more problems for the users. **The software version being deployed must be backward compatible.**
+To reduce the deploy pain, the team must have this technical capacity well developed so that there is certainty that the reversal of the release will not cause more problems for the users.

 I recommend reading Sandeep Pokkunuri's article on [ensuring rollback safety during deployments](https://aws.amazon.com/builders-library/ensuring-rollback-safety-during-deployments/) to delve deeper into this subject.

-## Conclusion and a note on heroism
+## Identify and avoid heroism

-When I started writing this article, I thought of using my own experiences as a consultant and individual contributor to list practices based on the DevOps pillars that I saw as helpful in my day-to-day life as a builder, allowing teams to innovate quickly and at less risk.
-This article started with a question, *and this is the most important best practice*.
-Certify that your team has room to question.
-The most productive teams I've ever had the opportunity to work on were those that allowed themselves to question the status quo of their work and environment regularly.

-The DevOps pillars provide an excellent way for organizations to set clear directions while building their technical, cultural, and process capabilities.

-Finally, I want to pay special attention to something I call heroism. **Nothing corrupts the DevOps culture in an organization more than heroism.**
+I want to pay special attention to something I call heroism. **Nothing corrupts the DevOps culture in an organization more than heroism.**

 A hero does not share information, has difficulty transferring knowledge through socialization, and does not create opportunities for the people around.
 A hero is only there to be called upon to save the day, whatever their activity.
 I have spoken a lot about this topic in my presentations in Brazil, and I am surprised by the number of people who say they work with "heroes" in their organizations and who identify with the negative aspects of heroism.

-Numerous practices can be applied to avoid heroism, such as pair programming, group programming (MOB programming), monitoring review meetings, game days, group whiteboard sessions, and more.
+Numerous practices can be applied to avoid heroism, such as pair programming, MOB programming, monitoring review meetings, game days, group whiteboard sessions, and more.
 An organization ready to deploy on Fridays understands that team culture and environment matter more than individual skill.
-By embracing DevOps culture and encouraging practices that maximize knowledge sharing, **the organization fights heroism in favor of empowered and autonomous teams**.
+By embracing DevOps culture and encouraging practices that maximize knowledge sharing, the organization fights heroism in favor of empowered and autonomous teams.

+## Conclusion

+When I started writing this article, I thought of using my own experiences as a consultant and individual contributor to list practices that I saw as helpful in my day-to-day life as a builder, allowing teams to innovate quickly and at less risk.
+There are other practices that can certainly be applied and all of them can be identified by asking simple questions.
+Ensure that your team has room to question.
+The most productive teams I've ever had the opportunity to work on were those that allowed themselves to question the status quo of their work and environment regularly.